Elite Squad: The Enemy Within: Plot

-Thirteen years after the events of the first film, former BOPE Captain (now Lieutenant Colonel) Nascimento is ambushed while leaving a hospital.
+Thirteen years after the events of the first film, BOPE Lieutenant Colonel (formerly Captain) Nascimento is ambushed while leaving a hospital.
 While his car is sprayed with bullets, his voiceover narrates the events leading to that point.

 Four years prior, Nascimento arrives at Bangu Penitentiary Complex to quell a riot started by gangleader Beirada.
-Diogo Fraga, a teacher and human rights activist and married to Nascimento's ex-wife Rosane, was sent to negotiate and quell the riot peacefully.
+Diogo Fraga, a teacher and human rights activist married to Nascimento's ex-wife Rosane, was sent to negotiate for a peaceful surrender.
 Fraga is escorted to the place and convinces Beirada to release the hostages, but Nascimento's protégé, Captain André Matias, shoots Beirada against Nascimento's orders, which results in multiple inmate deaths.

 Nascimento learns that PMERJ commander Formoso plans to dismiss him due to the bad publicity and confronts him in a restaurant, only to be cheered by other diners for his tough line.
 Rio de Janeiro's State Secretary for Public Safety Guaracy seizes the opportunity and promotes Nascimento as undersecretary, but transfers Matias back to the PMERJ as a scapegoat.
-Nascimento promises Matias his help, but Matias informs journalist Clara Vidal of governmental corruption and lack of support for BOPE, leading to a month of jail and the estrangement between Nascimento and Matias.
-Fraga is elected to Rio's State Assembly.
+Despite Nascimento's promises to help him, Matias speaks to journalist Clara Vidal about corruption in the government and lack of support to BOPE, leading to a month of jail and his estrangement from Nascimento.
+Meanwhile, Fraga is elected to Rio's State Assembly.

-Using his power as undersecretary, Nascimento expands BOPE's arsenal, personnel, armored vehicles and a helicopter, enabling them to eliminate entire drug cartels from favelas, hoping this will reduce police corruption.
-Although drug trafficking has been reduced severely reduced, this did not reduce police corruption.
-Frustrated in the lack of bribe money and inspired by the gangs protection racket, Major Rocha and his dirty cops to form a police militia and takes over the gangs' land, establishing an extortion racket in the business.
-They also built a political machine where the Governor, Guaracy and a Federal Representative allied with Rocha.

-Four years later, Rocha's militia has nearly taken over all of West Rio.
-Fraga attempts to investigate but the corrupt government impedes them.
-Issues arises with Rafa, Nascimento's son where he gotten disobedient with both his fathers and taking drugs.